When are this year’s trips taking place?

 How will we get to our service site?

 The FSAB program fees include transportation to the service site via van.
 Participants are required to travel with the group to the service site during every part of the trip—departure from FSU, during the week, and when returning to FSU.
 Participants are not permitted to leave the trip early or arrange other travel to return to FSU.
-Participants must sign a waver agreeing to honor the transportation guidelines and expectations.
+Participants must sign a waiver agreeing to honor the transportation guidelines and expectations.

 What should I pack?